Project-GrADyS/SiK-multipoint/README.md

    ```

 ### Creating the container for device reading
-1. With the device connected, do:
+1. With the device connected, run the command below, where `<container_name>` will be the name of your container:
    ```sh
    docker run -t -i --device=/dev/ttyUSB0 --name <container_name> multisik-docker bash
    ```
+_obs: to check your container name, run `docker -ps -a`_

 ### Enter in the terminal docker
-1. Start container
+- With **SiK radio and ftdi connected to the computer**, run the command below to start the container
    ```sh
     docker start <container_name>
    ```
-2. open container terminal
+- if the container is already running and the terminal is not appearing:
    ```sh
    docker exec -it <container_name> /bin/bash
    ```